ganeshk627/pc-build/README.md

 ## Cabinet
 - Decide cabinet based on motherboard type (ATX, mATX, ITX)
 - Check cabinet needs extra fans sized 92mm/120mm/140mm
-> ATX is better for all the types of motherboard
+> ATX is supported for all the types of motherboard

 ## Cooling
 - Water cooling is better for gaming but it's costly and efficient